Siegrift/bachelor-thesis/backend/README.md

    `psql editor -p PORT -h 127.0.0.1 -d editordb` if you are using different port than `5432`
 6. Write psql login info to `.env` file.

-Do not modify the database directly!
+Do not modify the database schemas directly!
 Use knex cli to generate [migrations](https://knexjs.org/#Migrations). _(Useful commands are `knex migrate:make "name"` and `knex migrate:latest`)_

+### Create admin user

+There is no way an user can be promoted to admin.
+If you want to have an administrator, you have to create an admin user in db by yourself.
+You can use this command:

+`INSERT INTO "user" (id, name, password, is_admin) VALUES ('69fe285d-6659-401e-96cb-113bbe200c81', 'admin', 'admin123', true);`

 ## Running code to test